d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 m_p \sim \frac{\text{F}\cdot\text{H}}{\text{m}} \cdot r_0^2 \quad\text{(from section 9: }1\,\text{kg} \sim \text{F}\cdot\text{H/m)}
 $$

 The proton mass is the F·H loading — both storage modes together — of its support geometry.
+Here the same support structure is being read not as pure electric occupancy but as total persistent loading of both medium branches.

 #### Action: the closure cycling of one support volume